 The DASH Diet or other magnesium rich food plans such as the Mediterranean Diet or the Zone Diet plans may also help.
 (Mediterranean) (Zone) The DASH Diet was developed for helping patients with hypertension manage their high blood pressure.
 The Dietary Approach to Stop Hypertension (DASH) Diet includes an extra food group for Nuts, Beans, and Seeds.
 My career involved helping women have healthy pregnancies with just inexpensive foods and solutions.
 Expensive supplements wouldn't be helpful if they couldn't be afforded so why mention them?
 Shelled pumpkin kernels have a similar texture to sunflower seeds but they contain more zinc.
 They are also a good source of vitamin K, magnesium, essential oils and other nutrients.
 Read more: 11 Benefits of Pumpkin Seeds, (healthline.com)

-I learned about their exceptional value for providing zinc in a college nutrition class.
+I learned about the exceptional nutritional value of pumpkin seeds for providing zinc in a college nutrition class.
 It was an upper level class for dietitians and the assignment was either simple or complex depending on your lifestyle or your approach to homework.
 The challenge - record your diet for a week and calculate the nutrient content to see how well you were meeting your own nutritional needs.

 At the time there was not an app for that (a software application that calculates the nutrient content of a meal or week of meals).
 Now there are a variety of software programs for helping calculate an estimate.
 Precise measuring of each ingredient in a recipe is necessary if you are figuring it out by hand.
 Then, at that time, there was a book of ingredients available which also included a few processed foods, with entries of the average nutrient content for the ingredient or processed food, for about twenty nutrients.
 So for a college assignment a person might choose to look at the list of processed foods and only eat those for the week for less tabulating and adding, or the college student could painstakingly hand measure everything they prepare and eat for the week and carefully add up the totals.
 I chose the second choice and the labor intensive task resulted in the information that raw pumpkin seeds added amazing amounts of nutrients to my diet, and I've been sharing the information ever since.